How To Start A Credit Repair Business

 Where to Get Credit Repair Training and Credit Repair Certification

 I recommend considering The Credit Consultants Association, Inc. (CCA) for your credit repair training needs.
 While I have no direct affiliation with them, their low-cost program and mission have impressed me.
 The CCA provides comprehensive startup training materials that cover the essentials of credit repair.
 Their core training equips you with the necessary skills to be an effective consultant.
-I’ve learned that they are in the process of updating their materials with new tactics, expected to be available by the end of September 2023.
+The materials are up-to-date and current.

 The CCA is more than just a training provider; they are a trade association dedicated to certifying and supporting credit repair professionals.
 Their training is self-paced, and available through detailed manuals, or you can opt for more advanced training through their coaching services.